+That is, in Aim 3 we will determine whether moving outdoors simply changes parameter values, or instead whether entirely new mechanistic detail must be added to the model to capture infection dynamics outdoors.
+In particular, microbes found in nature, but not in the lab, may open new channels of immune crosstalk that are not found in the lab [47, 48].
+We hypothesize that the more natural the environment, the greater duration of infection.
+Thus mice outdoors will exhibit even greater infection duration compared to microbially naturalized mice that never left lab.
+To address this, we will use the model fitting process described in Aim 2 on the data from rewilded mice.
+We will use the lab-parameterized model as a starting point, and compare that model to additional models that include immune mechanisms that appear to be important based on observed differences in immunological measures from rewilded mice and lab-reared siblings.

 Moreover, the question of how complex a model of immunity needs to be in order to accurately capture immune dynamics is an open one in theoretical and computational immunology [103, 114].
 Indeed, we may find that different functional forms will predict infection duration in lab and field, such that our central hypotheses about Allee effects within mouse guts are unsupported in rewilded mice.
 By iterating between theory and data, we will still have a rich understanding of the ecology of within-host interactions that shapes the dynamics of helminth infections.
 While theoretical immunology has been successful in developing detailed mathematical models for host-microparasite interactions (e.g., HIV [115], malaria [96], dengue [116] & tuberculosis[117]), there has been considerably less work on modeling the within-host ecology of macroparasites [112, 118].
 By systematically building in realistic complexity across the three Aims here, we will have a novel perspective on this question.
 This process will help to identify a general approach to determining the critical level of complexity needed to predict infection dynamics in the real world.

+OUTLOOK

+Gnotobiotics and other reductionist directions that a future proposal could pursue, depending upon our findings here..

+On within host dynamics per se: Gnotobiotic experiments (state of the art facility at UNL) to dissect microbes responsible for especially pronounced effects on immune response induction and lengthening infection duration like in Amanda’s cancer papers

+So what if we get really fancy and propose a small number of inducible K/O? mice who are normal until we stop them signaling with a given cytokine (at least in a dominant cell type).

+On external environmental drivers: opportunity to exercise, natural rhythms in temperature as well as light